 Our Songkran madness continued in northern Thailand, in the city of Chiang Mai, with a HUGE stinking hangover.
 The 70 baht cocktails seemed like a great idea at the time… and drinking them until 3am when we had to be up early for a flight…

 We managed to get our taxi to the airport before everyone was out on the streets, so we got there warm and dry before realising the next challenge would be getting into Chiang Mai without getting wet.

-That evening, we needed a break.
+That evening, we needed a break from it all.
 We went out for a meal at a British place, perhaps bad culturally but it was our first real break from Asian food in six weeks!
 And as much as I love a plate of noodles as much as the next person, it was nice to sit in a proper restaurant with something a bit more substantial.

 The next day, Rhianne excitedly told us that she’d gone to the rock bar behind Zoe’s and was watching a great band who happened to include our hostel’s owner.
 They were playing again tonight, so that was our night sorted – but first we needed to get through the final day of Songkran.

 I’m not going to lie – it was starting to become a struggle.
 We just wanted to be DRY.
 We wanted to go out and do things instead of just WATER FIGHTS.